joemoose/psiops/docs/index.md

 	- Armor starts at 0 but can be increased by your gear.
 	- Maximum HP starts at 6 and can be increased by your traits.
 3. Add **one** point to any attribute score to a maximum score of 3.
-4. Choose or [randomly determine](https://perchance.org/enigma-roles) your character’s **role**.
+4. [Randomly determine](https://perchance.org/enigma-roles) and record your character’s **role**.
-	- Your role is something your character wants to achieve during missions, and doing it lets them advance and improve.
+	- Your role reflects something that your character wants to achieve during missions, and doing it lets them advance and improve.
-	- You can’t choose a role another player on the team already has.
+	- You can’t choose a role that another player on the team already has.
-5. Choose your native **language(s)**.
-	- Choose additional languages equal to your TACTICAL or CREATIVE attribute scores.
-6. Choose your character’s **codename**.
+5. Choose your character’s **codename**.
-7. Write a sentence or two summarizing your **backstory**.

 ### Character Advancement